 - Cumin - This gives the salsa that classic Mexican flavor!

-- Cilantro – This is optional.
-I know some people don't care for the flavor of cilantro.
-Our family loves it, so we'll use it in this recipe.
+- Cilantro - This is optional.
+I know some people don’t like cilantro's flavor.
+Our family loves it, so we’ll use it in this recipe.

 - Fresh or bottled lime juice - This adds a great flavor after the salsa has fermented.
 It’s optional, but definitely recommended.